Filtering data

 Usage example

-Filter the data both by the site name and page_id of a content site.
+You need to filter data by the site name and page_id.
 You have two filters:

 filter=["domain","=","aliexpress"]